matthew-allen2409/GoldenStarOS/README.md

 - [ ] 💾 Filesystem (FAT32 or custom)
 - [ ] 🧠 Process scheduler
 - [ ] ⌨️ Command-line shell

+Once the basics are in place, I’ll decide on a unique direction to set GoldenStarOS apart — whether it’s experimentation with novel ideas, a specific use case, or just elegant simplicity.

 ---